-- Improved understanding of nutritional needs to reduce on-set of diabetes, as measured by pre- and post-test analysis with Community Benefit program participants. - Increased knowledge of new and healthy foods to low-income youths and their families using access to free fruits and vegetables, recipe/cooking tips and social media reminders.
+- Improved understanding of nutritional needs to reduce on-set of diabetes, as measured by pre- and post-test analysis with Community Benefit program participants. - Increased knowledge of new and healthy foods to low-income youths and their families using access to free fruits and vegetables, recipe/cooking tips and social media reminders. - Improved self-efficacy of diabetes management for adolescents, as measured by pre/post-test analysis

-Improved self-efficacy of diabetes management for adolescents, as measured by pre/post-test analysis.
+Community Benefit Tactics 2016-2019:

-Community Benefit Tactics 2015:
+1. Continue to host "Kids for a Cure Diabetes" Summer Camp in order to promote healthy management of diabetes and provide educational resources to help children manage their health.
+(MWHC Diabetes Management Program and Diabetes and Obesity work group)

-- 1. Continue to host "Kids for a Cure Diabetes" Summer Camp in order to promote healthy management of diabetes and provide educational resources to help children manage their health.
-(MWHC Diabetes Management Program and Diabetes and Obesity work group) - 2.
-Develop a series of hands-on cooking/nutrition/education classes called the "Fun Food Academy" which will target low-income preschoolers and their families.
+- Develop a series of hands-on cooking/nutrition/education classes called the "Fun Food Academy" which will target low-income preschoolers and their families.
 (Dr. Yum's Project and the Food Service Director of Fredericksburg City Schools, Fredericksburg Head Start) - 3.
 Participate in the "Balanced Living with Diabetes" program.
 (Virginia Cooperative Extension program, Diabetes and obesity workgroup, MWHC Diabetes management Program) - 4.
-Partner with the area YMCA "Y-Change Diabetes and Exercise program".
-MWHC will serve as a referral source for this program by identifying patients that are at high risk for pre-diabetes.
+Work with the area YMCA to partner the Y-Change Diabetes and Exercise program